Zechtro/Tucil3_13522103/README.md

 1. Input Start Word and End Word, both length must be the same.
 2. Choose the algorithm to solve the problem.
 3. Wait for the result to show up.
+4. (If you want) Change the dictionary at EnglishVocabulary.txt in "test" directory -- Do not change the directory and file name.

 ## Project Status